-I have retained the above discussion for its historical interest, but I have always felt that the real question the physicists above meant to address is the description of a series of events in flat spacetime from the viewpoint of a rotating frame.
+I have retained the above essay for its historical interest, but I have always felt that the real question that the physicists above meant to address is the description of a series of events in flat spacetime from the viewpoint of a rotating frame.
 (Sure, after sorting that out, we could then turn our attention to curved spacetime, but flat spacetime is tough enough.)
-I think the above discussion of the rotating disk got derailed from the start when it began to focus on the structure of the disk.
-The rotating disk is merely a device for helping us to picture and think about the rotating frame, but discussion of how the disk rotates, how it gets accelerated and so on, are completely irrelevant to the analysis of a rotating frame within the context of special relativity, which has to do with what is simultaneous with what; for that, we need only appeal to the Clock Postulate to construct planes of simultaneity at each event of interest.
+I think the discussion described above that was held by physicists of some decades ago got derailed from the start when it began to focus on the structure of the disk.
+The rotating disk is merely a device to help us picture and think about the rotating frame, but discussion of how the disk rotates, how it gets accelerated and so on, are completely irrelevant to the analysis of a rotating frame within the context of special relativity, which has to do with what is simultaneous with what; for that, we need only appeal to the Clock Postulate to construct planes of simultaneity at each event of interest.
 This really has nothing to do with general relativity, which is a theory of gravity.
 If one draws planes of simultaneity at various events in a rotating system such as a disk, then one can form a coherent picture of those events.
 Much care must be taken with the mathematical details, but these are an expected part of applying the machinery of special relativity.

 The same idea is universally taken for granted in the standard Lorentz transform studied throughout special relativity.
 There too, we don't concern ourselves—no one does—with how the "primed frame" was ever made to move.
 It is simply taken as having always been moving, forever.
 Any other treatment of its motion would only mask and complicate the underlying ideas, which concern the Lorentz transform and not questions of how to accelerate physical objects.
 We are content to treat a constant-velocity primed frame as having had its state of motion forever, so we should do likewise for the rotating frame and not allow discussion of how the disk was set into motion derail the core issue, which is the analysis of events in a rotating frame.

 Of course, a study of how objects are accelerated is certainly important and fruitful in special relativity.
 For example, when discussing Bell's Spaceship Paradox we would do well to ask ourselves how the string connecting the two spacecraft behaves; it has mass and it needs to be accelerated, and we can't just treat it as a series of massless events on a spacetime diagram that merrily go along for the ride as the spaceships accelerate.
-It interacts with them, so we shouldn't be surprised to find that eventually it breaks as it becomes more difficult to accelerate, when the ships' speeds get close to the speed of light.
+The string requires the leading spaceship to accelerate it, so we shouldn't be surprised to find that eventually it breaks as it becomes more difficult to accelerate, when the ships' speeds get close to the speed of light.
+(Notice: this is distinct from the commonly found saying that "the string breaks because it wants to Lorentz-contract".
+I don't believe the string knows anything about Lorentz contraction.
+It breaks because its atoms are becoming harder to accelerate as the leading spaceship keeps incessantly pulling ahead; these atoms' relativistic mass increases, so that they are simply tougher to accelerate, and eventually the string's physical makeup can't support the force required to be applied by the leading ship to accelerate the string's atoms to have them keep up with the leading ship.
+So they get the left behind—meaning, the string falls apart.)
 So a study of accelerating physical objects has its place in special relativity, and there's nothing wrong with asking how a disk is accelerated.
 But just as we do for the standard Lorentz transform, let's treat such an advanced dynamical question as secondary to simply asking how a rotating frame views the world.
 The above discussion of the rotating disc seems never to have managed that.

 It might at first be thought that the rotating frame gives problems with the speed of light.
 For instance if we spin around on the spot, we see the Moon whizz around us in a huge circle, so isn't it travelling faster than light in our frame?
 It is travelling faster than the tabulated value of "c", but it is not travelling faster than light; after all, we agree that light is still escaping from its surface.
 In the language of special relativity, the Moon's world line always remains within its local light cone; it remains "timelike".
 In fact, this behaviour is no different to the well-accepted behaviour of light in an accelerated frame, where the measured speed of light depends upon where in that frame it currently is.
 This speed can in fact have any value, from zero to infinity.
 (See the FAQ entry Do moving clocks always run slowly? for further discussion on this.)

-You can find it occasionally written, such as in one textbook and on at least one Wikipedia page—as far as I can ascertain beneath all that obscure and standard Wikipedia gravitas!—that after representing spacetime on the disk's edge by a cylinder (which is certainly valid), we can just cut the cylinder on a line parallel to the time axis, flatten the cylinder out, and draw some infinite lines of simultaneity.
+You can find it occasionally written, such as in one textbook and on at least one Wikipedia page—as far as I can ascertain beneath Wikipedia's usual obscure, pretentious gravitas—that after representing spacetime on the disk's edge by a cylinder (which is certainly valid as far as simple pictures go), we can just cut the cylinder on a line parallel to the time axis, flatten the cylinder out, and draw some infinite lines of simultaneity.
 This is simply naïve.
 Special relativity is not about cutting spacetime into pieces to suit whatever analysis we wish to make a guess at.
 Rather, it's about making a straightforward-but-sometimes-hard analysis of the simultaneity of events.

 Wolfgang Pauli, Theory of Relativity, pages 130–134, Pergamon Press, 1958.